ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

-This lecture will focus on working with Lambda and DynamoDB and will over the following:
+This lecture will focus on working with DynamoDB and Lambda and will cover the following:

-- using the DynamoDB SDK within Lambda
+- using the **DynamoDB SDK** within Lambda
 - getting all items from the DB
 - getting a single item from the DB
 - Delete a single item from the DB